alexrodriguez-0/Escape_Velocity_Library/README.md

 ## Z_v calibration (AGAMA_Zv_calibration)

-The calibration quantifies the **down-sampling suppression** of the measured escape-velocity edge relative to the true escape curve.
+The calibration quantifies the **down-sampling suppression** of the measured escape-velocity edge relative to the true escape profile.
 It was generated with **AGAMA** and stored as pickled fit files with names like:
 ```
 Zv_fits_z_{z:.2f}_M200_{M:.1f}.pkl
 ```